Whitney towers and gropes in 4--manifolds: Whitney towers

-Such a Whitney tower $T_{\mathrm{split}}$ will be called a {\em split} Whitney tower.
-The disjoint union of trees $t(T_{\mathrm{split}})$ (\ref{w-tower-trees-def}) associated to $T_{\mathrm{split}}$ is the disjoint union of the trees $t(T_p)$ associated to the split subtowers in $T_{\mathrm{split}}$.
-Also, $t(T_{\mathrm{split}})$ sits as an {\em embedded} subset of $T_{\mathrm{split}}$ via the description in \ref{int-point-trees}.
+Such a Whitney tower $\cW_{\mathrm{split}}$ will be called a {\em split} Whitney tower.
+The disjoint union of trees $t(\cW_{\mathrm{split}})$ (\ref{w-tower-trees-def}) associated to $\cW_{\mathrm{split}}$ is the disjoint union of the trees $t(\cW_p)$ associated to the split subtowers in $\cW_{\mathrm{split}}$.
+Also, $t(\cW_{\mathrm{split}})$ sits as an {\em embedded} subset of $\cW_{\mathrm{split}}$ via the description in \ref{int-point-trees}.

-\begin{proof} Starting with the highest order Whitney disks of $T$, apply finger moves as indicated in Figure~\ref{splitting-and-split-tower-fig}.
-Working down through the lower order Whitney disks yields the desired $T_{\mathrm{split}}$. \end{proof}

-This decomposition of a Whitney tower into split subtowers corresponds to the idea that the disjoint union of trees associated to the Whitney tower captures its essential structure.
-The next lemma can be interpreted as justifying that this essential structure is indeed captured by the {\em un}punctured trees rather than the punctured trees, in the sense that a punctured edge (corresponding to the unpaired intersection point) can be ``moved'' to any other edge of its tree.
+\begin{proof} Starting with the highest order Whitney disks of $\cW$, apply finger moves as indicated in Figure~\ref{splitting-and-split-tower-fig}.
+Working down through the lower order Whitney disks yields the desired $\cW_{\mathrm{split}}$. \end{proof} This decomposition of a Whitney tower into split subtowers corresponds to the idea that the disjoint union of trees associated to the Whitney tower captures its essential structure.
+The next lemma can be interpreted as justifying that this essential structure is indeed captured by the {\em un}punctured trees rather than the punctured trees, in the sense that a punctured edge (corresponding to an unpaired intersection point) can be ``moved'' to any other edge of its tree. \begin{lem} Let $\cW$ be a split subtower on order zero sheets $s_i$, with unpaired intersection point $p=W_I\cap W_J\subset \cW$.
+Denote by $\nu(\cW)$ a normal thickening of $\cW$, so that $\partial s_i\subset\partial\nu(\cW)\subset\nu(\cW)\cong B^4$.
+If $I'$ and $J'$ are any brackets such that $t(I')\cdot t(J')=t(p)=t(I)\cdot t(J)$, then after a homotopy (rel $\partial$) of the $s_i$ in $\nu(\cW)$ the $s_i$ admit a split subtower $\cW'\subset\nu(\cW)$ with single unpaired intersection point $p'=W_{I'}\cap W_{J'}\subset T'$. \end{lem}